What Is Office Etiquette and Why Is It Important In 2024?

 1. Punctuality Matters

 Arriving on time is more than a habit; it's a gesture of respect for others' time and a tangible commitment to the organisation's collective success.
 Punctuality sets the tone for meetings, projects, and daily operations, creating an environment of reliability and trust.
-Whether it's a team huddle or a client presentation, being punctual is a simple yet powerful way to convey your dedication to shared goals.
+Whether it's a team huddle or a client presentation, punctuality is a simple yet powerful way to convey your dedication to shared goals.

 2. Dress Appropriately